caritascoin/caritascoin/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package vitaed/vitae-qt for Debian-based Linux systems.
-If you compile vitaed/vitae-qt yourself, there are some useful files here.
+This directory contains files used to package caritasd/caritas-qt for Debian-based Linux systems.
+If you compile caritasd/caritas-qt yourself, there are some useful files here.

-## vitae: URI support ##
+## caritas: URI support ##

-vitae-qt.desktop  (Gnome / Open Desktop)
+caritas-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install vitae-qt.desktop
+	sudo desktop-file-install caritas-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your vitaeqt binary to `/usr/bin` and the `../../share/pixmaps/vitae128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your caritasqt binary to `/usr/bin` and the `../../share/pixmaps/caritas128.png` to `/usr/share/pixmaps`

-vitae-qt.protocol (KDE)
+caritas-qt.protocol (KDE)